cockroachdb/docs/v21.2/node-shutdown.md

 - Increasing the termination grace period does not increase the duration of a node shutdown.
 However, the termination grace period should not be excessively long, in case an underlying hardware or software issue causes node shutdown to become "stuck".

 <section class="filter-content" markdown="1" data-scope="decommission">

 ### Size and replication factor

 Before decommissioning a node, make sure other nodes are available to take over the range replicas from the node.
-If no other nodes are available, the decommissioning process will hang indefinitely.
+If fewer nodes are available than the replication factor, CockroachDB will automatically reduce the replication factor (for example, from 5 to 3) to try to allow the decommission to succeed.
+However, the replication factor will not be reduced lower than 3.
+If three nodes are not available, the decommissioning process will hang indefinitely until nodes are added or you update the zone configurations to use a replication factor of 1.

 #### 3-node cluster with 3-way replication